Fly screen / Insect Screen Installation on Windows & Doors

 - Resistance to edge peeling can be improved by nipping or rounding the corner of hook.

-- Mitre hook tape for curves and butt join for square corners.
+- Mitre hook tape for curves and butt join for square corners, please see sketch below.

-- Allow curing, don’t use your flyscreens for 24 hours.
-All folds in your screens will fall out so don’t worry.
+- All folds in your screens will fall out so don’t worry about any creases.

 - If the corners lift this is an indication that the tape has been contaminated during installation or alternatively there hasn’t been enough pressure applied to the corners, this can be resolved with a drop of super glue.